flan/staticdhcpd/staticDHCPd/doc/customisation/configuration.rst

 Database:INI
 ------------------------------
+Any additional options in subnets or maps will be exposed through `definition.extra`.

 INI_FILE : text : MUST BE SPECIFIED
  - The path to the file that contains your INI database